 Though by that logic, they were likely killed by the gas and didn't notice it at all: The jumper went to the afterlife mangled and wounded and definitely aware he was hit; the ghosts on the other hand, weren't aware of their deaths implying that they passed on without suffering (which they wished for).

 Mrs. Ikari is set up to be a Yamato Nadeshiko. she acts like a submissive House Wife because she is deeply depressed.
 Then, as her episode goes by she seems becomes a Reconstruction of the trope; it's revealed that's she's happy being submissive to her husband due to the deep, deep respect she has for him, AND when Lil' Slugger appears to her, she is able to acknowledge her past, take responsibility for her actions, and give him a "The Reason You Suck" Speech to boot.
 In a way, she could be considered a variant of Silk Hiding Steel in that she is the only character to "defeat" Lil'Slugger while being calm and thoughtful, and without raising a finger.
+And then that's deconstructed, because she's not the person who has to understand him to settle everything - all she does is piss him off enough to tear Tokyo apart.
+It doesn't matter how much responsibility you take when it's not your responsibility to begin with.

 The producer from the "Mellow Maromi" in-show cartoon is a deconstruction of the Plucky Comic Relief character, showing just how obnoxious such a person would be when put in charge of anything.